 Yes, these restrictive diets work… but only temporarily.
 You can’t live on grapefruits, and life will always present you with situations where you need to make healthy choices on your own.
 Not to mention, going to these extremes is horrible for your metabolism.

-This is not a one-time deal, and there is no one-size-fits-all eating plan.
+This is no one-time deal, and there is no one-size-fits-all eating plan.
 We all have different tastes.
 What works for one person might not work for another.
 This is why it’s so important to find a diet that works for you – one you can maintain, enjoy, and live with – so you have a diet instead of being on a diet.

 Are you “ON a Diet” or do you “HAVE a Diet”?